gageracer/edithor/example/uiresult.md

 **Segment 2:** (451 characters)

 So when I got a text from her number at 2 AM on a random Tuesday, my heart stopped.
-The message was simple: "Don't go to work tomorrow."
+The message was simple: "Don't go to work tomorrow.".
 I stared at the phone, hands shaking.
 This had to be a mistake.
 Someone had gotten her old number, reassigned by the phone company after years of inactivity.
 That's what happens to numbers, right?
 They get recycled.
 But the timing was so strange.
 2 AM.
 And the message—don't go to work tomorrow.
 Specific.
 Direct.

 **Segment 3:** (475 characters)